mattngaw/quartz/content/diary/courses.md

    - Comically chill.
 Like, too chill.
 Like, "should this class even be offered" chill.

-- 98-154 Stuco: Intro to Open-Source FPGA & ASIC Chip Design (was not registered, I just showed up lol)
+- 98-154 Stuco: Intro to Open-Source FPGA & ASIC Chip Design (not registered, just showed up lol)

-- (Research) 18-580 Application-Based Fault-Tolerance, Radiation Hardening, Floating-Point (9)
+- (Research) Application-Based Fault-Tolerance, Radiation Hardening, Floating-Point (9)

 - (TA) 18-344 Computer Systems and the Hardware-Software Interface

 **FCE Hours**: 45, felt like 55

-**Other Commitments**: Gym 5-6x a week, running 1x a week, SO time, internship search

 **Workload**: High, mainly because of 643 + TAing + research.